Frequently Asked Questions (FAQ) and their answers can be found here. Let us know if you have suggestions for other FAQs.

 Q. Can I take a tour of the jail?

 A. You may contact the Union County Sheriff’s Office to arrange a tour of the jail.
-Captain Craig Ward and Lieutenant Brad Workinger are responsible for overseeing jail operations.
+Lieutenant Nick Huelter and Sergeant Caleb Keller are responsible for overseeing jail operations.
 It has been said many times that the honest citizens never get to see the inside of the jail.

 Ordained clergy, state certified teachers or persons who wish to volunteer to conduct church services, provide educational programs or other counseling services for inmates in the jail may do so provided they pass a criminal background check and meet jail policy requirements.